Nikita-Kumari94/Nikita-Kumari94/README.md

 # Hi there!
 I'm Nikita Kumari ✨

 🚀 **Passionate about building, learning, and innovating!**
-🎓 Computer Science Student at Delhi Technological University.
+🎓 Computer Science Engineering Student at Delhi Technological University.
 🚗 Active Member of the Society of Automotive Engineers (SAE) DTU.

 ---